 Members or registered website users may check or update their personal information on the website as require by logging into the website and selecting 'My details' in the top right corner.

-- Your current membership status.
+- Your current membership status and your membership number.

 - Your access permissions for areas of the website eg working groups.